AtmanActive/webmidi-rtc-transport/README.md

 Preparation: install [loopMIDI virtual MIDI cable by Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html).
 In loopMIDI, create two virtual MIDI cables and name them: "WebRTC-Outgoing" and "WebRTC-Incoming".
 This web app will automatically search for those two MIDI ports and connect to them.
+If you see other MIDI port names under MIDI input and MIDI output display on this page that means your browser didn't find the ports "WebRTC-Outgoing"/"WebRTC-Incoming", or they are already locked by some other application.

 Send your MIDI signals to WebRTC-Outgoing cable to have them broadcast to the group.